panosxatz1989/real-estate-agency/README.md

 This project is only made for my personal portfolio and for demonstration purposes.
 Some stuff will be done with the wrong way, on purpose, in sake of simplicity.
 For example I know that database credentials should not be pushed in a repository.
-Be easy with that!
+Go easy on that!

 # Tech Stack:
 * Spring Boot